 DynamoDB Schema Pattern: SaaS Multi-Tenant

-The multi-tenant SaaS pattern is the most common — and most debated — DynamoDB schema design.
+The multi-tenant SaaS pattern is the most common - and most debated - DynamoDB schema design.
 Every B2B SaaS app needs tenant isolation, user management, and resource scoping.
 Get the key design right and everything downstream is clean.
 Get it wrong and you’ll be patching access patterns for months.
+(Not sure if single-table design is the right call for your project?
+I wrote an honest take on when it’s the wrong choice.)

 This pattern handles a typical SaaS app where tenants (organizations) have users, and users create resources scoped to their tenant.
 Think project management tools, CRM systems, analytics dashboards - anything where Org → Users → Resources is the core hierarchy.